JAQuent/noveltyVR/README.md

 - ***data***       contains the data.
 - ***preparation*** contains various files that were used in preparation of the experiment (e.g. sample size calculation).

 Note Quent2022_QJEP_version.pdf is the published version of the journal.
-If you want to create version with code please run Quent2022_RMarkdown_version.Rmd.
+If you want to create a version with code chunks please run Quent2022_RMarkdown_version.Rmd.